novaprova/novaprova/doc/manual/porting.rst

 Static Library Intercepts
 -------------------------

-Novaprova also contains a number of functions which are designed to intercept and change behavior of the standard C library, usually to provide more complete and graceful detection of test failures.
+NovaProva also contains a number of functions which are designed to intercept and change behavior of the standard C library, usually to provide more complete and graceful detection of test failures.
 Some of these functions permanently replace functions in the standard C library with new versions by defining functions of the same signature and relying on link order.
-Some are runtime intercepts using the Novaprova intercept mechanism.
-Many of these functions are undocumented or platform-specific, and need to be considered when porting Novaprova.
+Some are runtime intercepts using the NovaProva intercept mechanism.
+Many of these functions are undocumented or platform-specific, and need to be considered when porting NovaProva.

 __assert
 ~~~~~~~~